Rocket

 24<progress-bar data-attr:value="'30'" data-attr:max="'50'"></progress-bar>

-Rocket automatically transforms and validates values using the codecs defined in data-props:* attributes.
+Rocket automatically transforms values using the codecs defined in data-prop:* attributes.

 Setup Scripts #